stxnext/visual-similarity-search/README.md

 # Visual Similarity Search - Category-based Image Comparison

+Visual Similarity Search Engine demo app - built with the use of PyTorch Metric Learning and Qdrant vector database.
-Similarity search engine for comparing images within selected categories.
+Similarity search engine is used for comparing uploaded images with content of selected categories.
 There are two modules created within the engine:
 1. Interactive Application - used for finding the closest match of uploaded or selected image within a given data category.
 2. Model Training/Deployment Module - used when a new data category is added to the application.